AmrHamzah/WRO-FE-2025-NovaTeam/README.md

 <hr>

 <h1 id="software">Software</h1>
-<p>We programmed the robot using Python 3 on Linux (Raspberry Pi OS).
+<p>We programmed the robot using Python3 on Linux (Raspberry Pi OS).
 Python was chosen for its large library support and flexibility.
 Libraries such as OpenCV were used for image processing, while GPIO libraries allowed us to control motors and sensors.</p>

 <hr>